jhvanderschee/hugocodex/content/en/posts/adding-analytics-to-your-hugo-website.md

 ### Third-party analytics

 The first solution may appear free, but is most likely breaking the GDPR law.
-The best is to use a paid privacy-friendly solution.
+The best is to use a paid privacy-friendly solution, like the Cloud version of Matomo (formerly Piwik).

 ### Server-side analytics

 The second solution: server-side tracking, requires you to set up a traditional server (such as a LAMP or MEAN stack) to collect and process analytics data.
 It will require you to program the analytics solution from scratch or install an open-source solution.
+A good option is to install the good (but old) AWstats.

 ### An all-in-one service provider